surniaulula/wpsso/readme.txt

 	* Added new options under the SSO &gt; Advanced &gt; Cache Settings tab:
 		* Clear Cache on Activate
 		* Clear Cache on Deactivate
-		* Clear Term Cache on Post Update
+		* Clear Term Cache for Published Post
 	* The "Clear All Caches" button and link now start the clear cache task in the background.
 	* The "Auto-Refresh Cache After Clearing" task is now started in the background as well.
 	* Added support for the "product:retailer_item_id" meta tag (aka "Product SKU").